Apprenticeship and Trades

 Introduces the physical dynamics and properties of incompressible fluids and the practical application of fluid power principles involving pressure, flow and force to the hydraulic systems found at industrial worksites.
 Covers fundamental hydraulic schematics and circuits and the function of components including pumps, valves, cylinders, motors, reservoirs, actuators, fluid conductors, and valves.
 Introduces hydraulic instrumentation, specialized tools, troubleshooting, and maintenance.
 Emphasizes safety procedures and practices around high pressure hydraulic equipment.
 Prerequisite: APR 170, and (WR 90 and RD 90) or IRW 90 and MTH 20 or equivalent placement or department permission.
 Audit available.

-APR 180M.
+APR 185M.
 Turning Machines and Operations.
 4 Credits.

 Covers setup, applications, parts and operation of various types of lathes.
 Introduces the commonly performed operations of drilling, reaming, counterboring, countersinking, spotfacing, tapping, maintaining/aligning, parallel turning, facing, filing, knurling, grooving, cutting radii, cutting tapers, and parting on various types of turning machines used to produce part features to print specifications.
-This course is also offered as MCH 180; a student who enrolls in this course a second time under either designator will be subject to the course repeat policy.
-Prerequisite: (APR 100M or MCH 100) and (APR 121M or MCH 121).
+This course is also offered as MCH 185; a student who enrolls in this course a second time under either designator will be subject to the course repeat policy.
+Prerequisites: (APR 100M or MCH 100) and (APR 121M or MCH 121).
 Audit available.

 APR 190M.
 Boring and Threading on the Lathe.
 4 Credits.